-A big problem we face today is how people move around in cities.
-Public transport is expensive and requires a lot of infrastructure, whereas private vehicles face issues of congesting, air pollution and a longer travel journey.
-We don’t have an efficient, cost-effective and sustainable way to travel, and thus, we believe the electric bike is one of the mechanisms to address this issue.
+A big problem we face today is moving people around in cities in an efficient, cost-effective and sustainable way.
+Public transport is expensive and requires a lot of infrastructure, but private vehicles face issues of congestion, air pollution and a longer travel journey.
+We believe the electric bike addresses this issue.

-Dash Rides provides a digital platform, that uses the power of e‑bike subscriptions to decongest our roads, reduce emissions, enable healthier lives, resolve operation inefficiencies and crucially, make business more profitable.
-To make it as easy as possible to get people on e-bikes, we cover the service and maintenance, insurance, carbon offset and provide a free helmet.
-Dash Rides carbon offset every bike by 400%, making a positive change to the environment, and leading the way to an efficient and sustainable future.
+DASH Rides is a B2B service, accessed by a digital platform, that offers e-bike subscriptions for companies and employees as a way of decongesting roads, reducing emissions, enabling healthier lives, resolving operation inefficiencies and making businesses more profitable.
+To make it as easy as possible to get people on e-bikes, we’ve included servicing, maintenance and insurance in the price, and provided a free helmet.
+DASH Rides also offsets the carbon of every bike by 400%, making a positive change to the environment, and leading the way to an efficient and sustainable future.

 Where did the idea originate?

-I always wanted to work within the mobility industry as I saw great potential when the wave of sustainability and technology came along.
-I knew it was a growing and turbulent industry and my co-founder, Jamie, has a similar view.
-The honest answer is that we started off with electric scooters and then the business naturally evolved to e-bikes via customer feedback and testing.
+Our co-founder David always wanted to work within the mobility industry, as he saw great potential when the wave of sustainability and technology came along.
+He knew it was a growing and turbulent industry, and co-founder Jamie had a similar view.
+We started off with electric scooters and the business naturally evolved to e-bikes via customer feedback and testing.

 How did your team meet?

-I left my job and decided to pursue an MBA, which is when I met my co-founder, Jamie.
-During my MBA, I would often meet a lot of people for a coffee, and so Jamie was actually an old school friend that I reconnected with during my studies.
-We hit it off instantly and were fortunate that our skillset complemented each other.
-He had a financial accounting background, whereas I was more engineering and product-focused, and that was the start of our journey together.
+David left his job and decided to pursue an MBA, which is when he met Jamie.
+During his MBA, David would often meet people for a coffee, and Jamie was an old school friend he reconnected with during his studies.
+The pair hit it off instantly and were fortunate that their individual skillsets were complementary.
+Jamie had a financial accounting background, whereas David was more engineering and product focused – and that was the start of their journey together.

 Do you have any advisers?

 We have a lot of advisers.
-Our investors are fairly involved as they provide valuable skills in other functions such as marketing.
-We’ve also had some great advisors from the Enterprise Lab.
-IVMS had great mentors that were impartial and gave us honest feedback and guidance for our business.
-I believe diversity of thought is incredibly important and it leads to better decision making, and that is exactly what the Enterprise Lab provided.
+Our investors are fairly involved, as they provide valuable skills in other functions, such as marketing.
+We’ve also had some great advisers from the Imperial Enterprise Lab.
+Imperial Venture Mentoring Service (IVMS) gave us access to great mentors who were impartial and provided honest feedback and guidance for our business.

 What stage is the business at and what are your plans moving forward?

-We raised £300k in our pre-seed round with several different angel investors.
-We are currently focused on increasing traction to grow the customer base as fast as we can.
-In a couple of months, we will fundraise again as we expect our valuation to increase as the business grows.
+We raised £300,000 in our pre-seed round with several different angel investors.
+We’re currently focused on increasing traction to grow the customer base as fast as we can.
+In a couple of months, we’ll fundraise again, as we expect our valuation to increase as the business grows.

 What’s been your biggest success so far?

-It is extremely important to celebrate achievements, and fundraising was a massive milestone for us.
-Another major success was getting the first customer signed up on the platform.
-Since it is a B2B2C it’s a complex process, but getting the customer through all the steps was a great success as it validates that our business has value.
+It’s extremely important to celebrate achievements, and fundraising was a massive milestone for us.
+Another major success was getting our first customer signed up on the platform.
+Since it’s a B2B2C, it’s a complex process, but getting the customer through all the steps was a great success as it validated the value of our business.

 What’s been the biggest challenge?

-I can’t pinpoint one particular thing as the biggest challenge.
-However, I think starting a business is incredibly tough mentally.
+Starting a business is incredibly tough mentally.
 It feels as though you’re pushing a boulder up a hill every single day.
-Every success is directly attributable to yourself, as it is with every failure.
-In a start-up, there is no way around that, it’s all you.
-When things go wrong it’s very hard mentally, and it’s important to have a support system, and with a co-founder, you’re in it together.
-We pick each other up when times are tough which is really helpful to grow the business.
+Every success is directly attributable to you as a founder, as is every failure.
+In a startup, there’s no way around that – it’s all you.
+When things go wrong, it’s very hard mentally, and it’s important to have a support system.
+With a co-founder, you’re in it together.
+We pick each other up when times are tough, which is really helpful as we grow the business.

 What advice would you give to aspiring entrepreneurs?

-I am sure everyone has heard this before, but you should pursue something that you’re interested in and passionate about, as it’s the only way you will put in the hours, stress and deal with the pressure.
-I always thought when people said it’s really hard to start a business, that I would be able to cope with it as I’ve put in crazy work hours and been in stressful situations before.
-However, even if you know all this, it’s hard in a different way.
-It’s challenging mentally in a way that people aren’t often used to, in a way that you’re not exposed to in large corporations.
-It’s the most uncertain and ambiguous environment possible, and when things go wrong it’s very tough.
-However by contrast, when things go well, it is hugely rewarding.
-If I had taken a regular corporate role after I finished my MBA there’s no way I would have learned the amount that I’ve learned up to this point.
-There is no faster way of learning than doing something of your own.
+You should pursue something you’re interested in and passionate about, as it’s the only way you’ll put in the hours, and deal with the stress and pressure.
+Starting a business is mentally challenging in a way that people often aren’t used to; a way you’re not exposed to in large corporations.
+It’s the most uncertain and ambiguous environment possible and, when things go wrong, it’s very tough.
+When things go well, it’s hugely rewarding, though.
+If we’d taken regular corporate roles, there’s no way we’d have learned the amount we’ve learned at this point.
+There’s no faster way of learning than launching something of your own.